NBISweden/workshop-genome_assembly/exercises/exercise_9.md

 Running MaSuRCA:

 {% highlight bash %}
-# MaSuRCA needs a config file - You can use nano instead of cat
+# MaSuRCA needs a config file - You can use nano instead of cat -
+# MaSuRCA needs the full path to the reads
 cat <<-EOF > "${PREFIX}_masurca.cfg"
 DATA
 PE= pe 500 50 $READ1 $READ2